Founded in 1965, the Charles H. Wright Museum of African American History is a leading institution dedicated to the African American experience.

 • And Still We Rise: Our Journey Through African American History and Culture, the museum's 22,000 square foot, interactive core exhibit

-• The Ford Freedom Rotunda and its 100 feet in diameter by 65 feet high glass dome; this architectural wonder is two feet wider than the State Capitol dome
+• The Ford Freedom Rotunda and its 95-foot wide by 65-foot high glass dome; this architectural wonder is more than twice the width of the State Capitol dome and just one foot shy of the width of the U.S. Capitol dome

 • Ring of Genealogy, a 37-foot terrazzo tile creation by artist Hubert Massey surrounded by bronze nameplates of prominent African Americans in history